whpldgs/learngit/learngit.txt

-Git is a verision control system.
+Git is a distributed verision control system.
 Git is free software.